bitterhalt/dotfiles/README.md

 ## Dotfiles

+> **Hello friend!**
+>
-These are the dotfiles of my keyboard-driven environment.
+> These are the dotfiles of my keyboard-driven environment.
 I prefer fuction over eyecandy so I'm trying to keep thinks pretty minimal.
 At the moment I use Hyprland as my main WM and Sway is there for backup, they both have pretty much the same workflow.

 ### Software I use